 So if you're a higher-rate taxpayer and you purchase a new bike for €1,000, it'll only cost you just over €500, spread out over 12 monthly payments.

 10. Get onboard with a Taxsaver ticket

-Similar to the the Cycle-to-Work Scheme, the Taxsaver scheme incentivises people to use public transport to and from work.
+Similar to the Cycle-to-Work Scheme, the Taxsaver scheme incentivises people to use public transport to and from work.
 Again, under the scheme your employer pays for your public transport ticket which you pay back through your salary each month.
 You then don't have to pay any income tax, PRSI or the Universal Social Charge on your repayments meaning you can make big savings and pay less tax!

 Claiming your tax refund